Diocesan Youth Commission

 The DYC is in charge of formulating the strategic plan for the long-term development of the youth ministry for the Hong Kong Diocese and devising the working plan in the medium term (about 2 years).

 The DYC office is primarily responsible for actualizing the strategic plan and executing the working plan determined by the DYC.
-The DYC office is led by one Executive Secretary, who is assisted by nine youth pastoral officers, one assistant youth pastoral officers, one Administrative Assistant and one clerk at present.
+The DYC office is led by one Executive Secretary, who is assisted by four youth pastoral officers and one clerk at present.
 The officers are in charge of pastoral works in various areas, namely (1) pastoral work for deanery and parishes; (2) pastoral work for local Catholic schools focusing on secondary schools, as well as, provision of supportive service to school pastoral workers; (3) organizational work and formation for events, such as World Youth Day and Asian Youth Day.
-Whilst the research & development division is handled by the Executive Secretary.
+(4) Develop Local Youth Pastoral theories and strategy.